Hellevator: The Labyrinth

 Prior to the Labyrinth, the remaining members of the team surrender their walkie-talkie before exiting the Hellevator and are given a bag in which they place any money found.
 The Labyrinth consists of three areas designed to relate to the legend and/or the challenges featured in the show, each with a certain amount of cash hidden within.
 Also hidden somewhere in the Labyrinth is a special item, generally said to be the key to defeating the central villain of the legend, if found, this item is worth an additional bonus to the team.
 The amount of cash and the bonus total $20,000.
-In order to keep the money earned in the Labyrinth, the team must complete the entire run in the Labyrinth and return to the Hellevator within the time allocated.
+In order to keep the money earned in the Labyrinth, the team must complete the entire run in the Labyrinth and return to the Hellevator within the time allocated of five minutes.
 If the team fails to do so, they forfeit the money.

 If all three contestants had successfully completed their challenges, an alternate version of the Labyrinth was used instead of the traditional three-area format.
-In this alternate version (which was only used once), the team had to complete one final group challenge and return to the Hellevator within four or five minutes.
+In this alternate version (which was only used once), the team had to complete one final group challenge and return to the Hellevator within five minutes.
 There was no bonus item in this version, but during the final challenge, the team could find money bags worth $1,000 each, however, the team could only keep the additional money if they completed the task and returned to the Hellevator in time.
 In this version of the Labyrinth, there was a total of $25,000 available.

 A team that plays a perfect game by completing all three challenges and finding all of the money and the bonus item in the Labyrinth will win a total of $50,000 to $55,000.